Henk Broer

-Hendrik Wolter (Henk) Broer (born 18 February 1950, Diever) is a Dutch mathematician known for contributions to the theory of nonlinear dynamical systems.
+Hendrik Wolter "Henk" Broer (born 18 February 1950, Diever) is a Dutch mathematician known for contributions to the theory of nonlinear dynamical systems.
 He was professor at the University of Groningen between 1981 and 2015.

 Biography

 Broer was granted a doctorate in the faculty of mathematics and natural sciences in 1979 under the supervision of Floris Takens for a thesis entitled Bifurcations of singularities in volume preserving vector fields.
-He was a professor at the University of Groningen, the Netherlands, from 1981 till his retirement in 2015.
-In 1985 he spent a semester as a guest professor of Boston University, Massachusetts.
+He was a professor at the University of Groningen, the Netherlands, from 1981 until his retirement in 2015.

+In 1985, he spent a semester as a guest professor of Boston University, Massachusetts.
 He is a long term member of the Royal Dutch Mathematical Society, serving as chairman from 2007 to 2009.

 Awards and honors

-In 2008 Broer became a member of the Royal Netherlands Academy of Arts and Sciences and in 2015 he was made a Knight of the Order of the Netherlands Lion.
+In 2008, Broer became a member of the Royal Netherlands Academy of Arts and Sciences.
+In 2015, he was made a Knight of the Order of the Netherlands Lion.

 Books

+Broer has written a number of books and published over 120 articles on his subject, including the following: